danialf64/aviation/README.md

 | Flights per aircraft per day | `flights_per_aircraft_per_day` | 3.6           | flights/day     | [^1] [^2] |
 | Days per year                | `days_per_year`                | 365.25        | days/year       | -         |

 ATAG report a global fleet of 29,039 commercial aircraft in operation [^1].
-OAG report the average number of commerical flights per day is 103,770.
-From this it can be derived that the 3.6 flights per aircraft per day.
+OAG report that the average number of commerical flights per day in 2024 was 103,770.
+From this it can be derived that there is an average of 3.6 flights per aircraft per day.

 ## Model for Global Feet Size